Advocating for better cycling facilities can take a number of different forms. Everyone can be involved! Here are a few ways:

 Reason: Section of road severely damaged by floods.

 Dates: Closed March 2021.
-Still closed mid November 2021.
-Further damage has occurred in floods since.
+Further damage occurred in floods in 2022.

 There are several shared paths currently under construction or soon to start construction in the Parramatta and Blacktown areas.
 These include: